mothmane/fizz-buzz-kata/README.md

 _tests results : green_

-##### Bilan :
+##### to summarize :

-First we have an implementation of FizzBuzz that is working, is tested, that can be "ready to production" ,second, now as a side effect of **TDD**, the coverage is quite high, we covered a lot of usecases, and this can help us refactor mercilessly our code.
+First we have a working, well tested, and "ready to production"  implementation of FizzBuzz, second,  as a side effect of **TDD**, the coverage is quite high, we covered a lot of use cases and this can help us refactor mercilessly our code.
 The tests being green is an absolute guarantee that our code has no error, It make us confident in test capacity to detect any potential regression.